Duta/focs-2015-16/README.md

 Getting Set Up:
 ---------------

 **This section is only relevant if you are setting up your home machine.
-You only need to do this once!**
+You only need to do this once!
+If you are submitting from a UG lab machine skip to the next section.**

 ### Git